Do Dogs Get a Runner’s High? You Bet

 They ran and walked each test subject, measuring before-and-after blood levels of endocannabinoids, the neurochemicals believed to be a major reason behind that runner’s high.
 If that word looks familiar to you, it’s because endocannabinoids are the body’s natural version of the active component in cannabis or marijuana.
 Now you understand the “high” part.

-dogs and eight ferrets.
+The researchers evaluated 10 humans, eight dogs and eight ferrets.
 They compared endocannabinoid (eCB) anandamide levels before and after walking or running on a treadmill for 30 minutes.

 In the graph at left, the white bars represent pre-exercise anandamide, while the black bars indicate post-fast run levels.
 You can see that both humans and dogs experience a spike in the pleasurable brain chemicals following a high-intensity run.
 Ferrets not so much.